selkhayri/School_District_Analysis/README.md

 #### Conclusion

-The effect of nullifying the 9th grade reading and math scores have on the math scores per grade is that the 9th grade math score for Thomas High School has been nullified as well.
+The effect of nullifying the 9th grade reading and math scores has on the math scores per grade is that the 9th grade math score for Thomas High School has been nullified as well.
 No other schools were affected by the change.

 ### Reading

 #### DataFrames

-Before the nullification of 9th grade scores at Thomas High School, the math and reading scores by grade were the following:
+Before the nullification of 9th grade scores at Thomas High School, the reading scores by grade were the following:

 ![](pics/Reading_Scores_By_Grade_Original.png)

-And, after the nullification, the math scores were the following:
+And, after the nullification, the reading scores were the following:

 ![](pics/Reading_Scores_By_Grade_with_NaNs.png)

 #### Conclusion

-The effect of nullifying the 9th grade reading and math scores have on the math scores per grade is that the 9th grade reading score for Thomas High School has been nullified as well.
+The effect of nullifying the 9th grade reading and math scores has on the reading scores per grade is that the 9th grade reading score for Thomas High School has been nullified as well.
 No other schools were affected by the change.

 ## Scores by School Spending